rawdamedia/GetCleanData/README.md

 This is the R script that performs the required data transformations - see below for a detailed description of how it achieves its task.

+#### 'summarised_analysis.csv' file

+The file that was generated to satisfy point 5 of the project requirements (see below)

 ## How does the 'run_analysis.R' script work?

 These were the project requirements: